zacanger/eslint-config-zacanger/README.md

 * `eslint-plugin-jest`
 * `eslint-plugin-jsx-a11y`
-* `eslint-plugin-prettier`
 * `eslint-plugin-react`

 If they're installed, their rules will be used.
-If `eslint-plugin-prettier` is installed, our style rules are removed.

 ## Usage